The Lord Speaks to Samuel

 Eli could not have been completely shocked at what the Lord told Samuel.
 Earlier, a “man of God” had come to Eli and told him that the Lord had revealed that Eli’s sons would not be the next priests after Eli.
 Because of their disobedience, the house of Eli would fall (1 Samuel 2:27-36).
 Read 1 Samuel chapter 4 to find out how Eli’s sons and Eli all died in one day.

 As Samuel grew up, he became more and more recognized throughout all of Israel.
 Samuel was the last Judge of Israel.
 Through Samuel, the country became more unified.
 “From Dan to Beersheba” (1 Samuel 3:20) refers to two cities located at the northern and southern ends of Israel.
 Dan was located at the base of Mount Hermon in the most extreme northern portion of Israel.
 Beersheba was in the Judean-Negev area at the southern end of Israel.
-This phrase became an idiom meaning “all of Israel.”
+The phrase “from Dan to Beersheba” was an idiom meaning “all of Israel.”

-Samuel’s ministry was a long productive one.
+Samuel’s ministry was a long, productive one.
 He was a circuit judge travelling from Bethel to Gilgal to Mizpah to Ramah to judge.
-He anointed two kings (Saul and David) though he did not live to see David crowned.
+He anointed two kings (Saul and David), though he did not live to see David crowned.
 All his life was devoted to doing the Lord’s work.
 Samuel served at a transitional time for Israel.
 He was the last Judge in the time of the Judges.
-He was High Priest.
+He was a High Priest.
 And he was a Prophet in the time of the Kings.
-He was the only man to ever be all three (Judge, High Priest, and Prophet).
+He was the only man to be all three (Judge, High Priest, and Prophet).

-For more about Samuel see God Answers Hannah’s Prayer and Samuel Become a Helper in the Tabernacle.
+For more about Samuel’s early years, see God Answers Hannah’s Prayer and Samuel Become a Helper in the Tabernacle.

 Way to Introduce the Story: